HarshitPratapSingh/Bank-Churn-Data-Analysis/README.md

 ```
 ___
 ## Function for plotting the confusion matrix
-Here we will define a function for plotting the confusio matrix-
+Here we will define a function for plotting the confusion matrix-

 Inputs - Confusion Matrix , Target Names, Color Mapping, Title, Accuracy.